Microneedling · Month 6 · Diffuse Thinning

 Month 6 should reveal whether your routine is worth maintaining or adjusting.
 For broad thinning across multiple zones without a single focal spot, your focus is longer-run direction and clinician-ready treatment notes.

 Six months of consistent microneedling sessions gives you a reliable pattern to evaluate.
 Your trend data should now reveal whether the cumulative sessions are producing stabilization or improvement.
 If direction remains unclear despite disciplined session tracking, this is the right time to discuss protocol adjustments with a clinician.
+Often, microneedling is tracked as an adjunct therapy alongside minoxidil.
+At six months, your tracking should decisively show if the microneedling has amplified your baseline minoxidil results.
+If your density hasn't budged, the data strongly suggests evaluating device quality, needle length, or abandoning the painful routine in favor of a pharmaceutical adjustment.
 Diffuse thinning spreads across multiple zones, so single-angle photos miss the full picture.
 Tracking must include top-down, part-line, and frontal captures to detect changes that are distributed rather than focal.

 Recommended cadence: Use consistent weekly captures and compare monthly trend blocks.
 Use six-month evidence to confirm next treatment decisions.